 Edri at Mea She'arim

-She was dividing each single frame from the original scene and put them together- image by image, a second by second, sing the same story board and camera movements.
-Yet, in the new work the conditions have changed: Audrey becomes Edri (the popular Moroccan oriented last name), eating sfing’e, instead of croissant; and the expensive jewelry window shopping is replaced by a gaze to the Jerusalem wall stones of the neighborhood.
+She was dividing every single frame of the original scene and putting it together, using the same storyboard and camera movements.
+Yet, in the new work, the conditions have changed: Audrey becomes Edri (the popular Moroccan oriented last name) eating Sfing’e instead of croissant; and the expensive jewelry window shopping is replaced by a gaze to the Jerusalem street wall stones of Mea She’arim.

-The video received an excellence award of the Fine Arts department, Bezalel Academy of Art and Design 2019 and- The America-Israel Cultural Foundation Scholarship of Excellence.
+The video received an excellence award of the Fine Arts department, Bezalel Academy of Arts and Design 2019 and The America-Israel Cultural Foundation Scholarship of Excellence.

 On September 2020 the film was featured at TISFF- The International Students Film Festival.